How to upgrade MAAS

 If you’re upgrading from MAAS version 2.8 or lower to version 3.3, try the fooling procedure.
 While the this procedure should work, note that they it’s untested.
 Use at your own risk.

-1. Back up your MAAS server completely with your favorite tools and media.
+1. Back up your MAAS server completely with your favourite tools and media.

 2. Add the MAAS 3.3 PPA to your repository list; ignore any apparent error messages: